Images

 Da'na Frances Mathis and Mark Joseph Motto were married on Sunday, June 3, 2007 at the Forest City Clubhouse, 141 Westview Street, Forest City, North Carolina

-She dances around each of her attendants, presenting each of them with a rose...
+She danced around each of her attendants, presenting each of them with a rose...

-Da'na walks the traditional seven times around Mark...
+Da'na walked the traditional seven times around Mark...

-... and the traditional cup of wine is drunk
+... and the traditional cup of wine was drunk

 ...
 Mr. & Mrs. Mark Motto

-I was honored to be one of the two witnesses to sign the Ketuba
+Curtis was one of the two witnesses to sign the Ketuba

 The Reception & Dancing